-26 ASU faculty members have garnered 42 grants totaling more than
+24 ASU faculty members have garnered 38 grants totaling more than

-\$4.9 million
+\$5.2 million

-In the last decade, ASU faculty members received grants totaling more than \$4.9 million from Korean foundations in partnership with Korean institutions.
-Key partners included Soongsil University, Samsung Industries and Samsung Advanced Institute of Technology, the Academy of Korean Studies, and the Electronics and Telecommunication Research Institute.
-Research endeavors as diverse as innovations in cybersecurity and neural networks and the study of literature and translation, Buddhism and health care.
+ASU faculty members received grants primarily from Korean foundations in partnership with Korean institutions.
+Key partners included Soongsil University, Samsung Industries and Samsung Advanced Institute of Technology, the Academy of Korean Studies, LG Chem, Inc. and LG Energy Solution, Korea Institute of Science and Technology, Korean Studies Promotion Programs and the Electronics and Telecommunication Research Institute.
+Research endeavors were as diverse as innovations in cybersecurity, Al and neural networks, electronics and the study of literature and translation, Buddhism and health care.